0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/!Papers/Paper 2 - Republic/Witty Title Here.md

 	- Rational vs. Spirited vs. Appetitive
 	- Justice in the Soul controls the different parts of the soul
 	- Intrinsic and instrumental value of justice
+- Euthyphro with Justice as a piety for only other humans

 ### Form of the Good